Huntington Bank Pavilion

-Huntington Bank Pavilion at Northerly Island is an outdoor amphitheater located on the man-made peninsula Northerly Island, in Chicago, Illinois.
+Huntington Bank Pavilion at Northerly Island is an outdoor amphitheater located on the human-made peninsula Northerly Island, in Chicago, Illinois.
 The venue is a temporary structure, with the summer concert season running from May or June until September or October.
 The amphitheater opened in June 2005.
 It was previously named the FirstMerit Bank Pavilion, and before that the Charter One Pavilion.